Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 Good afternoon.
 We are here today with Atanas Georgiev – and hopefully, I didn’t kill that too severely – with Enterprise League.
 What is Enterprise League?

 Enterprise League aims to be the world’s B2B collaboration platform helping small and medium enterprises and startups collaborate more closely – through finding clients, establishing partnerships, and learning insights from each other.

 Why do we need another platform?
 We have LinkedIn; we have other outlets.
-Why do we need another one?
+So why do we need another one?

 And technically, companies don’t sign up for directories, but they’re just plugged in through some data channel, and you have a bunch of company data for them.
 These companies don’t even know that they’re on this directory most of the time and when you contact some of these companies – they don’t know that you’ve contacted them through there.
 You come out of the blue, so there is already a disadvantage.

 What we’re aiming to do is to have a platform where companies have signed up knowingly.
-Other companies can reach out to them for collaboration.
+Then, other companies can reach out to them for collaboration.